-The findings can be communicated in the form of visualisation, case studies, stories, presentations and other mediums which are thoroughly supported by data to make it more effective.
+The findings can be communicated in the form of visualization, case studies, stories, presentations and other mediums which are thoroughly supported by data to make it more effective.

 (4) Flexibility: Management Accountants are expected to be flexible enough to fit into multiple roles.
 This can be the role of a Financial Analyst, Data Analyst, as well as a Business Manager who understands the commercial viability of the projects.

-Today, it is the need of the hour that a management accountant is able to churn multiple ideas, build hypothesis and test the business case, forms strategies and advices the management to take corrective actions on a real-time basis.
+Today, it is the need of the hour that a management accountant is able to churn multiple ideas, build hypotheses and test the business case, form strategies and advise the management to take corrective actions on a real-time basis.

-Being able to handle automated processes, knowledge of Business Analytics, programming languages etc. are some of the basic requirements from a tech savvy Management Accountant.
-These are some of the common languages spoken in the organisation and a Management Accountant should be adept at this to related well to everyone and communicate well.
+Being able to handle automated processes, knowledge of Business Analytics, programming languages etc. are some of the basic requirements from a tech-savvy Management Accountant.
+These are some of the common languages spoken in the organization and a Management Accountant should be adept at this to related well to everyone and communicate well.

 These are information that come outside the purview of data collected officially.
 A Management Accountant often receives such soft information from reliable team members and he must motivate these team members to continuously look for such information beyond the usual sources.

-The more such information, a Management Accountant can lay his hands on, the better placed he is to analyse the past, predict the future course and provide more ideas.
+The more such information, a Management Accountant can lay his hands on, the better placed he is to analyze the past, predict the future course and provide more ideas.

 Management Accounting skills – a collaboration of crucial requirements